bryanjsample/colorado_real_estate_information/README.md

 ## Installation

-1. Click on `Tags` link underneath `Releases` on the righthand side of the browser.
+1. Select the latest `Release` from the righthand side of the browser.
 2. Download the appropriate executable file.

 ## Usage